CristianDavideConte/universalSmoothScroll/docs/FAQ.md

 <br/>

 ## Q: What is a _StepLengthCalculator_ ?
-A: It's function that must return a finite number.<br/>
+A: It's a function that must return a finite number.<br/>

 This function will be automatically invoked by the `uss` object every time it has to decide how many pixels should be scrolled on either the x or y axis of a container.<br/>